THE REGENERATION OF CRICKLEWOOD & BRENT CROSS

 The B&Q site at Broadway Retail Park was acquired by Montreux in 2019 for £44.5m.
 The site is currently trading but there is a Public Enquiry ongoing for a development of 1,100 homes in four blocks between 14-25 storeys.

 The new Thameslink “Brent Cross West” station to be delivered by Volkers Fitzpatrick and is located adjacent to Decathlon at Staples Corner and 1 mile from Wotton Works.
-It is expected to open in mid 2023 with trains every 10 minutes serving King’s Cross / St Pancras / Faringdon in a journey time of 15 minutes and with direct access to Gatwick and Luton.
+It opened in 2024 with trains every 10 minutes serving King’s Cross / St Pancras / Faringdon in a journey time of 15 minutes and with direct access to Gatwick and Luton.
+One can travel directly to Leicester Square in 11 stops.

 Matalan, 317 Cricklewood Broadway : Acquired for £22m in December 2016 by Ziser.
-Matalan’s are holding over and planning has been submitted for the erection of 3 buildings ranging from 3 to 7 storeys with basements, comprising 238 residential units with commercial space at ground floor level.
+Matalan’s are holding over and planning has been granted for the erection of two buildings ranging from 3 to 9 storeys comprising 826 high quality student units with commercial space at ground floor level.
+Middlesex University and Sheffield Hallam have both expressed interest in acquiring space for their new London campuses and demolition is expected to start in 2026.

-194-196 Cricklewood Broadway : Planning Permission received in January 2018 for a 35,000 sq ft Asda foodstore and 96 self-contained flats over ground and 6 upper floors.
-There will be a basement car park for the Asda and another level will be added to Beacon Bingo’s car parking, for the use of residents, and there’ll be basement parking for supermarket shoppers.
+194-196 Cricklewood Broadway : Planning Permission received in January 2018 for a 35,000 sq ft new Asda foodstore and 96 self-contained flats over ground and 6 upper floors.
+Now under construction with Rhattigan Construction looking to be PC’ing 2026.
+There will be a basement car park for the Asda and another level basement parking for residents.

 Co-Op Store at 1-13 Cricklewood Lane : Acquired in 2017 for £15m and Planning has been submitted for 145 flats over 6-9 storeys with retail at the ground floor designed by Squire and Partners.
 A fantastic piece of architecture (see image below) and recently received a Resolution to Grant planning permission but disappointingly have argued under a Financial Viability Assessment that the provision of affordable housing on site is unviable and are only proposing 15 shared ownership units.

-2a Langton Road: A sublime 8,000 sq ft self contained office designed by Stiff+Trevillion aimed at SMEs, a real vote of confidence for the area and is expected to set a new benchmark rent.
+2a Langton Road: A sublime 8,000 sq ft self contained office designed by Stiff+Trevillion aimed at SMEs, a real vote of confidence for the area and has just been let to Y2K Vintage Wholesale